 Now is an excellent time to review and update the emergency preparedness plan to ensure your church is ready for the unexpected.

 It is only wise to have a plan and know how to respond in the event of an emergency.
 Who more than the church should be prepared?

-Churches are the light of this very dark world and provide the hope for us all.
+Churches are the light in this very dark world and provide hope for us all.
 Take the time to plan now for next year. so your church can continue to reach your community.

-Have you mapped out a plan for 2020 yet?
+Have you mapped out a plan for 2021?

 Did you know that many of the documents needed for planning are included in our library?
 Check out our library of church forms, documents, and job descriptions!